 Sendangbiru beach will be crowded on weekends and especially on public holidays.
 On those days you may prefer to go to nearby Tambak beach, Bajul Mati beach or Goa Cina beach (OTBP tips).

 Directions: Being a popular destination, Sendangbiru beach is well indicated.
 From Malang go south through Turen and Sumbermanjing Wetan and follow the signs.
 The distance from Malang is 70 km or a 2 hour drive.
-The road winds its way through the chalk hills that hug the coast.
+The road winds its way through the limestone hills that hug the coast.